FavdTech/alx-system_engineering-devops/0x00-shell_basics/README.md

- script that prints absolute name of the current working directory
+ scripts that prints absolute name of the current working directory